Week 18. Wildcard Week - Vacuum Forming

 From this datasheet we learn the material has an auto-ignition temperature of 427 degress Celsius, from the CR Clarke manual we learn on page 3 that PS has an optimal flexbility temperature of around 100 degrees Celsius.
 The iginition temperature and fexibility temperature are far from eachother removed, this means we can safely heat our material in the proces, observe it becoming flexible and than form it.
 Still when heating materials you always need to be carefull not to case fire, and it will still exale gasses when you heat it, so working in a well ventilated eare is always recommended!

-2. Turn on the vacuum former heater and wait till it is at the proper heat before you continue.
+Select material and mold - Turn on the vacuum former heater and wait till it is at the proper heat before you continue.

 This former has different buttons for different heating sections.(Section 4 of the manual) For this test we want to equally heat the material, meaning we will put all the heaters on full.